Braw Bagpipe Tuner

 Pausing/Locking

 When in a noisy environment (such as a pipe band environment) it can be desirable to pause/lock the tuner so that results can be studied without the tuner reacting to other noise.
-This can be achieved by pressing the green Pause button.
+This can be achieved by pressing the Pause button.
 Once pressed, the tuner will not respond to any audio until the button is pressed again.

 Switching Theme